xiran-yin/CSC207_project/README.md

 - Karen is losing weight, she wants to get foods with low fat and low carb.
 She runs the recipe generator program with food keywords and filters the diet level with Low-Fat and Low-Carb.
 She chooses from the lists.
 [Ruohan’s story]
 - Karen is controlling her calorie intake.
 She runs the recipe generator program with food keywords and filters the results based on a calorie range.
 The program provides her with a list of recipes that fit her choices.
 [Emma’s story]

+The team usecase is search by keywords :)

 ### Beryl's Story (Cuisine and Ingredient-based Filtering)
 -Task: Implement the functionality for filtering Asian recipes based on ingredient keywords.
 -Interactor: The Recipe Search Interactor that handles API requests.